Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 pros

-The main advantage of the drug Cefotaxime is its extended spectrum of action compared to cephalosporins of previous generations, since it has increased resistance to beta-lactams.
-Therefore, Cefotaxime can be prescribed for the treatment of complicated prostatitis.
+The main advantage of Cefotaxime is its extended spectrum of action compared to previous generations of cephalosporins, as it has increased resistance to beta-lactams.
+Therefore, Cefotaxime may be prescribed for the treatment of complicated prostatitis.

-The drug is active against most bacteria that provoke prostatitis, including: gonococci, enterobacteria, klebsiella, proteus, staphylococcus.
-Cefotaxime can help get rid of the disease, even when there is no effect from treatment with tetracyclines, penicillins and aminoglycosides.
-It is often used in the complex therapy of prostatitis.
+The drug is active against most bacteria that provoke prostatitis, including: gonococci, enterobacteria, Klebsiella, Proteus, staphylococci.
+Cefotaxime can help to get rid of the disease, even when there is no effect from treatment with tetracyclines, penicillins and aminoglycosides.
+Often it is used in the complex therapy of prostatitis.

-It should also be noted such a plus of the drug as the absence of contraindications to its use, with the exception of a hypersensitivity reaction to cephalosporins.
+It should also be noted such a plus of the drug as the absence of contraindications to its use, with the exception of hypersensitivity reactions to cephalosporins.

-The price of the drug is not high, so a bottle with 1 g of active ingredient can be purchased for 20-40 rubles.
+The price of the drug is not high, so a bottle with 1 g of the active substance can be purchased for 20-40 rubles.

 Minuses

 One of the disadvantages of the drug can be called the fact that it is allowed to be used only for parenteral administration.
-The drug is not available in tablets or capsules, which means that oral administration is not available.
+The drug is not available in tablets or capsules, that is, oral administration is not available.

 Treatment with Cefotaxime is carried out only in a hospital setting.

-Another disadvantage of Cefotaxime is the presence of side effects, including: local reactions to drug administration, skin rashes, gastrointestinal disorders, pseudomembranous colitis, etc.
+Another disadvantage of Cefotaxime is the presence of side effects, including: local reactions to the administration of the drug, skin rashes, disorders of the digestive tract, pseudomembranous colitis, etc.

 Ceftriaxone is a broad-spectrum antibiotic from the group of third-generation fluoroquinolones.